The views expressed in our content reflect individual perspectives and do not represent the authoritative views of the Baha'i Faith.

 4. Serve Others

 During times of spiritual search and growth, confusion and pain often rise to the surface.
 We can choose to either wallow in our internal angst, or allow it to light the flame of our soul’s purpose.
 When I feel anxious or depressed, I have discovered that focusing on uplifting and serving others pulls me out of the darkness.
 Don’t get me wrong – I’m not saying this is easy.
 In fact, it can be a struggle not to fall into the trappings of self-pity and despair, but the alternative always feels better.
-Every morning, I recite the Peace Prayer of St. Francis which reminds me that whatever I seek, I must first give:
+Every morning, I recite this excerpt from the Peace Prayer of St. Francis which reminds me that whatever I seek, I must first give:

 The Peace Prayer of St. Francis (excerpt)